NAMASTE SOLAR BLOG

 You also won’t qualify for the federal solar tax credit if you are a renter and your landlord installs solar panels since you must own the solar system to claim the tax credit.

-Learn more about the federal solar tax credit
+Learn more about the federal Investment Tax Credit

-Interested in learning more about solar for your property and getting the federal solar tax credit?
-Reach out to our team of home solar advisors and find out how going solar can lead to energy independence and save you money on utilities.
-Our solar experts don’t work on commission, and our focus is always making sure you have the information you need to make the best decision for you and your home.
+Interested in learning more about solar for your property and claiming the ITC?
+Reach out to our team of solar developers to find out how investing in solar can lead to energy independence, reduce OpEx for commercial customers, and generate tax benefits.
+Our solar experts don’t work on commission, and our focus is always making sure you have the information you need to make the best decision for you and your property.

 Get a Free Quote or Consultation